 Help With Child Support And Custody Modifications

-Family situations change more often and more rapidly than ever.
+Family situations are changing often and rapidly now more than ever.
 This is true following a divorce or the end of a non-marital relationship in which the parties became parents.
 As children grow, changes occur that may require modifications to an original child custody or child support agreement.
 These changes should be approved by the court, even if they seem minor.

 At Kalinoski Law Offices P.C. in Scranton, we have a thorough knowledge of the procedure and circumstances that must be shown to amend a court order.
 We can help you present or defend against an alleged change of circumstances in a request to modify child support or child custody.